 - Clients with significant mobility impairments (wheelchair users, people severely affected by CP, etc.), whose dogs were trained by people who were ambulatory and did not use wheelchairs, crutches, or alter their gait.
 This tends to train dogs to walk too close to the handler, putting both dog and handler at risk for injuries.
 A dog that is working with a chair or other large mobility equipment needs to be trained, also, to go in front, behind, or switch sides when cued

 Remember that there are no regulations for trainers.
 Literally anyone can say they’re a service dog trainer and charge you thousands of dollars for a dog they say they’ve trained.
+You will likely not have any recourse to get your money back, and you will also go through the heartbreak associated with the loss of your hopes and perhaps a traumatized dog.

 - If at all possible, meet the trainer and their dogs in person.
 Make sure the dogs look happy, healthy, relaxed, and friendly.
 Do they like the trainer, or do they behave like frightened rabbits — or like robots without normal dog body language and emotions?
 Even if you meet them, you should still follow the recommendations below.
 But particularly if you don’t, additional vetting is even more critical.
 IF YOU HAVE A BAD FEELING ABOUT A TRAINER, DON’T WORK WITH THEM!

 - Ask the trainer for many, many references from other clients.
 Ask for the phone number or email address for 10 previous clients who already have a dog from the program or have already worked with the trainer.
 Make sure to speak to some of these people by phone or in person so you know they are real people and not just the trainer texting from different addresses.
 If possible, meet some of these people and their dogs in person.
-If they refuse, or if they only provide a couple of references, walk away!
+If the trainer refuses, or if they only provide a couple of references, walk away!

 - Ask the trainer to demonstrate training the dog in a NEW behavior live, in front of you, or to send you a video of them training it.
 There are scam trainers out there who can train a dog to sit or heel or come using force and not much else.
 That doesn’t tell you whether they know how to do the complex training involved with finishing a service dog.
 Ask them to show you how they would train a new trick that the dog doesn’t already know.
 Some ideas of tricks that the trainer probably has not already trained their demo dog to do include: hang your head (“Are you naughty?”), curl up in a laundry basket, or touch a target on a wall with their nose.
 You don’t need to see a finished behavior.
 You just need to see the behavior start to take shape so you know this trainer has chops.
 You may need to pay them for their time for the single lesson or the video, but if they refuse, walk away.